-The DSD "R-series" provides remote status monitoring via voltage-free contacts.
+The DSD "R-series" provides for remote status monitoring via voltage-free relay contacts.
 Failure of the DSD is signified by the N/C contacts (11,14) opening and the N/O contacts (11,12) closing.
 Ensure that the voltage and current ratings of the contacts are not exceeded - ref.
 Table 1.

-NOTE: Depending how the DSD contacts are used, loss of power to the DSD may be incorrectly interpreted as a failure of the DSD module itself.
+NOTE: Depending how the DSD relay contacts are used (N/O or N/C), loss of power to the DSD may be incorrectly interpreted as a failure of the DSD module itself.
 Visual inspection of the DSD's Status Indicator flag is required to clarify this situation.